-Patients who have previously had Lu-177 octreotate (e.g. Lutathera) are not eligible.
+Patients who had previous Lu-177 octreotate (e.g. Lutathera) were not eligible.
 Patients may have had any other treatment including chemotherapy, radiotherapy or Somatostatin Analogues (e.g. octreotide, landreotide).

-There are other inclusion and exclusion criteria to be found within the clinical trial document.
-The trial is due to compete in May 2022.
+There were other inclusion and exclusion criteria to be found within the clinical trial document.

 You may also find these PRRT related articles useful: